-Deadlines are critical to this class as they will be in your professional career.
+Deadlines are critical to this class.
 All work is due on or before the due date.
-The class is open for working in advance if you know an upcoming due date will be an issue.

 Extensions for deadlines will only be for preapproved emergencies.
 Minor inconveniences such as family vacation or minor illness are not valid reasons for extensions.
-Without a discussion with the professor in advance late work will NOT be accepted.